Stop loss insurance self-funded employers use to cap catastrophic claim risk

 Aggregate coverage answers a different question: “What if the whole group has a bad claims year?”
 That distinction matters for employers that want predictable cash flow and a clear worst-case scenario.

-How Deductible Corridors Work
+How Do Deductible Corridors Actually Work?

 A deductible corridor is the risk layer the employer keeps before stop loss begins paying.
 The exact structure depends on the policy, but the principle is simple: the employer accepts a defined amount of claim risk, and the stop loss carrier accepts eligible risk above that point.